tuethu/IBM-Data-Science-Course/Course 8_Data Visualization with Python/Module 1_Introduction to Data Visualization Tools/Introduction to Data Visualization/Readme.md

 - Box plots display the distribution of data, showcasing the median, quartiles, and outliers.

 - Histograms illustrate the distribution of data within specific intervals, allowing us to understand its shape and concentration.

+- The anatomy of a plot refers to the different components and elements that make up a visual representation of data.

+- Jupyter Notebook is an open-source web application that allows you to create and share documents.

 ## Python Data Visualization Libraries
 ![Python Data Visualization Libraries](https://github.com/tuethu/IBM-Data-Science-Course/blob/main/Course%208_Data%20Visualization%20with%20Python/Module%201_Introduction%20to%20Data%20Visualization%20Tools/Introduction%20to%20Data%20Visualization/Python%20Data%20Visualization%20Libraries.png)